Planning for your 2019 ŠKODA Tour de Conamara

 The feed stations for the 80km route are located at the Cashel Community Centre (located at 39km) plus a refuel station at Kylemore (60km).

-Please note that if you do not avail of the first stop at Cashel Community Centre, it will be 60km before you reach the Refuel station.
-The refuel station is a water break and not a feed station.
+Please note that if you do not avail of the first stop at Cashel Community Centre, it will be 60km before you reach the Hydration station.
+The hydration station is a water break and not a feed station.

 We recommend you also bring also your own supply of cycling gels, bars and drinks.